Skip to main content

 What should you do if a client fails KBA?

-When starting the KBA, your client can optionally provide the last four digits of their Social Security Number.
-This helps generate more accurate questions related to their information and significantly reduces the chances of failure.
+Before starting the KBA, your client can enter the last four digits of their Social Security Number.
+This helps generate more accurate questions and improves their chances of passing.

 Did this answer your question?